 Elevated LDL doesn’t guarantee you’ll have a heart attack -- a possible explanation for the researchers’ null association between saturated and heart disease.
 It’s just one risk factor among many.
 But the general consensus is that if your goal is to live longer, keeping your LDL low should still be part of the plan.

 Another test, which some experts say is more accurate examines your blood’s concentration of apolipoprotein B. This is a specific genetic marker looks at the particles that are the greatest threat to your arteries.

 If bloodwork sounds too intense for you, then consider a more straightforward way to add more fat to your diet: Skip the butter and eat nuts, avocado, and olive oil (all proven healthy fats) instead.

 Monounsaturated (the fat found in nuts, avocados, olive oil, and fish) tends to not impact your lipid levels and it's not correlated with heart disease.

 Another saturated fat source that’s become popular in recent years is medium-chain triglycerides in the form of MCT oil, which is one of the saturated fat additives people have begun adding to their coffee in recent years.
 While they don't pass through your liver, they are also not a good replacement for unsaturated fats, nor are they a superior substitute for olive oil or nuts.

-The bottom line is that saturated fat is a nutrient and something that your entire diet should revolve around.
-Science suggests that you should neither go out of your way to eat more of it nor concern yourself with avoiding it.
+The bottom line is that saturated fat is a nutrient and something that your entire diet should not revolve around.
+Science suggests that you should neither go out of your way to eat more of it nor concern yourself with completely avoiding it.